LAMcGuinness/Milestone2-/README.md

 -  Users can navigate throughout the website easily with the aid of the navigation bar.
 The navigation bar is fixed to the top of the screen and also collapses on smaller screens with links to all sections.
 The navigation bar contains links to each section: home, cocktails and contact.

 * Cocktail Section
+- contains the fixed navigation bar at the top of the screen to navigate throught the website.
+Also contains a search bar to for users to search for favourite cocktails and a random cocktail displayed below if the user cant decide!

 * Contact Section
 - Contains a contact form for users to contact the develops with any questions or feedback.

 * Footer
-- Contains links to their social media accounts
+- Contains links to their social media accounts.
+Social media links will open on a sperate tab.

 ### Features for future release
+* Improve on Uniformity of site content.
+- Make sure all headers, padding, margins etc are uniform throughout the site.
 * Blog Section
 - Create more interaction with the user.
 Could update with blog posts such as seasonal drinks for all holidays.
 * Newsletter